xfcode/hello-world/README.md

 # hello-world
-My first project on GItHub
+My first project on GitHub
+Try to be used to GitHub